-Ket is also known as Yenisei-Ostiak and Ostyganna qa' and is related to Yugh or Yug, which died in the 1970s, and Pumpokol, Arin and Kot, which became extinct during the 18th and 19th centuries.
-These languages are thought by some linguists to be related to the North-Caucasian and Sino-Tibetan languages; and by others, such as Edward Vajda, a historical linguist at Western Washington University, to the Na-Dene languages of North America, although the tonal system of Ket is closest to Vietnamese.
+Ket is also known as Yenisei-Ostiak or Ostyganna qa'.
+It is related to Yugh or Yug, which became extinct in the 1970s, and Pumpokol, Arin and Kot, which became extinct during the 18th and 19th centuries.
+These languages are thought by some linguists to be related to the North-Caucasian and Sino-Tibetan languages.
+Others, such as Edward Vajda, a historical linguist at Western Washington University, believe they are related to the Na-Dené languages of North America.

 This spelling system using the Latin alphabet was developed in the 1920s and 1930s by N.K.
 Karger, who publised the first Ket alphabet primer.